 - library projects.

-The role involves facilitating and supporting learning by teaching information retrieval skills to students and staff within classrooms or virtual learning environments.
-Academic librarians spend considerable time working with electronic resources, involving database management and web page development.
-The role is also very customer-focused.
+Your role involves facilitating and supporting learning by teaching information literacy skills to students and staff within classrooms or virtual learning environments.
+You'll spend considerable time working with electronic resources, involving database management and web page development.
+The role is also very customer focused.

-Job titles vary, so it's important to look beyond the title to the actual work involved in the role.
+Job titles vary, so it's important to look beyond the title to the actual work involved.
 Related titles include: